 The Expert Panel for Cosmetic Safety (Panel) assessed the safety of 7 hyaluronate ingredients, of which 3 were previously reviewed, as used in cosmetic formulations.
 These ingredients are reported to function in cosmetics as skin and/or hair conditioning agents and humectants.
-The Panel noted that these ingredients may be derived from animal-sources (i.e., rooster combs), and stressed that such ingredients must be free of detectable pathogenic viruses, infectious agents, and/or biologically-derived impurities (e.g., nucleic acids, proteins, endotoxins).
-Industry should continue to use good manufacturing practices to limit impurities that could be present in these ingredients.
+The Panel noted that these ingredients may be derived from animal-sources (i.e., rooster combs), and stressed the cosmetics industry should continue to use necessary procedures to limit infectious agents, and/or biologically-derived impurities (e.g., nucleic acids, proteins, endotoxins).
+Additionally, industry should minimize impurities, such as heavy metals, according to limits set by the Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA).
 The Panel reviewed all relevant data and concluded that these 7 ingredients are safe in cosmetics in the present practices of use and concentration described in this safety assessment.